kchilds1/kchilds1/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Creative and Passionate Cross-Platform Developer | Skilled in HTML, CSS, JavaScript, React,Next.js, MongoDB, and Mongoose
+Creative and Passionate Cross-Platform Developer | Skilled in HTML, CSS, JavaScript, React,Next.js, MongoDB, and Mongoose | Service Center Analyst

 ### Accomplishments:
 * During my time as an IT Analyst I learned some scripting languages to make my job easier when management request repetitive task in bulk.
 I was able to use R whenever managers would need specific information about multiple devices.
 The process of looking up this information one at a time would have taken me over 30 min.
 I was able to turn the task into a 3 min one.